-The expert units that are of relevance in terms of competition law have been identified and receive regular, in-depth training on the subject.
-The heads of these units are required to regularly report on the Bank's alignment with competition and antitrust legislation to Compliance, as laid out in the pbb Group control concept.
+The business units that are of relevance in terms of competition law have been identified and receive regular, in-depth training on the subject.
+The heads of these units are required to regularly report on the Bank's alignment with competition and antitrust legislation to Compliance, as integrated into the pbb Group control concept.